Freedom of Speech

 i. potential for controversial or illegal aspects of the talk or for the incitement of controversial or illegal actions by the speaker;

-j. potential for public order difficulties;
+j. potential for public order difficulties (whether on premises or online);

 k. details of any media interest in the proposed event;